Bateleur: Description

 The juvenile is very distinct from the adults of the species.
 Juveniles of the bateleur have a longer tail than mature birds.
 They furthermore have essentially all brown coloring, with dull rufous to creamy edging apparent on some areas.
 The head of the juvenile bateleur is paler and tawnier than elsewhere on its body while the eyes are brown, the cere a rather unique greenish-blue and the feet whitish in colour.
 At as late as 2–3 years of age, the immature bateleur is still much the same in appearance as the juvenile but by the fourth year becomes more sooty-brown, with sexual dimorphism already evidenced by the more extensive dark wing markings of males.
 In the 5th year, the plumage may show the first signs of chestnut and the grey colour about back and shoulders tend to manifest.
 Also from 3–5 years old, the cere and feet turn yellow then to dull-pink.
 By the sixth and seventh years of life, the plumage of subadult bateleurs blackens and the chestnut portions of the plumage increase.
 The shoulders become fully grey by the 8th year, the likely age of maturity.
 As for the bare parts in juvenile bateleurs, the cere and facial skin are a distinct pale grey-blue to green-blue.
 The juvenile's feet are greenish-white to greyish-white, at 4-5 the cere, facial skin and feet turn yellow, then pink before finally reddening.
 The eyes are similar in hue to those of adult bateleurs but are a slightly lighter, being more honey-brown, while the bill of juveniles are mainly pale grey-blue in colour.

-Adult female bateleurs show more grey to the wing than males.